rel-2/rel2vpn/README.md

   the Anchor kept working through the app's sign-in.
 Current apps log this silently and retry in the background; once the server is current the service gets a session of its own.
-- **Anchor: "turn on two-factor authentication first" / "your plan has no Anchor"** — Anchors need 2FA on the account and the Multi-hop (one) or Max (two) plan.
+- **Anchor: "turn on two-factor authentication first"** — Anchors need 2FA on the account (Settings → Security).
+- **"a route through an Anchor somebody shared with you needs the Multi-hop plan or higher"** — a route through a friend's Anchor is multi-hop; upgrade in Settings → Subscription (the builder's upgrade page links there).
+A Double route to your own Anchor works on any plan.
 - **Slow through my Anchor** — open the Anchor screen in the app (or run `wgclient anchor`): a link that says *linked · relay* is going through the TLS fallback, which is several times slower than the direct UDP path.
 Something